tdwg/bdq/tg2/_review/docs/tutorial/index.md

 This pattern supports interoperability while still enabling rich `Quality Control` reporting in practical systems.

-#### 8.1.6 Example Quality Control Measures for the Validated Distribution Authority Use Case
+#### 8.1.6 Example Quality Control Measures for the Validated Distribution Authority Use Case (non-normative)

 For our **Validated Distribution Authority** `Use Case`, we might define the following `MultiRecord` `Measures` to summarize the results of the `SingleRecord` `Validations` in the `ValidationPolicy` for that `Use Case`, framing a separate `Measure` to count COMPLIANT results for each `Validation` Test (and one `Measure` to summarize overall compliance across all `Validations` (that is, a policy-level completeness measure)):